facebook

 If you’re weighing the pros and cons of MSC therapy for your condition, schedule a no-obligation online consultation with our medical advisors.
 They can provide personalized advice and help address any concerns you may have.

-Mesenchymal Stromal Cells: A Complete Guide to Their Function and Therapeutic Applications
+How Mesenchymal Stem Cells Work: Their Function and Therapeutic Applications

 Dr. Aleksandra Fetyukhina, MD